 Pomace brandy distilled from spent winemaking grape skins, seeds, and stems.
 40–50% ABV digestivo.

-Northern Italy from at least the 1400s — first written reference 1451 in the will of notary Enrico of Cividale del Friuli.
+Northern Italy from at least the 1400s — often cited as a 1451 will from Cividale del Friuli mentioning a still, though that document has never been located in any archive and the attribution is unverified.
 Originally a peasant drink to use up winery waste, it gained PGI protection 1989.
 Bassano del Grappa, Veneto, is the named home; Nardini distillery there has run since 1779.

 Nonino in Friuli pioneered single-varietal grappa in 1973 with their Picolit cuvée — before that, all grappa was blended pomace.
 Their innovation pushed grappa from peasant fuel to fine spirit; bottles now hit €200+.